OlofBlomqvist/marlowe-rs/readme.md

 - Same with old marlowe instances on-chain: will not be possible to parse datum or redeemer using v 1.13+.

+- The plutusdata encoding is not currently the same as used in marlowe-cardano repo for Address data.
+This will be updated as soon as I have time to do so.

 ### Main Features